carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

   (pronounced "hash-bang" or "shebang") tells the computer what program is meant to process the contents of this file.
 In this case, we are telling it that the commands that follow are written for the command-line shell (what we've been doing everything in so far).
-If we wanted our script to be run with something else -- Python, for example -- we could change this line to read `#!/usr/bin/python3`.
 * Anywhere below the first line, we'll add an `echo` command with a friendly greeting.
 When run, the shell script will print whatever comes after `echo` in the terminal.